SAP-samples/cloud-cap-samples-java/README.md

 Welcome to the bookshop-java project.
 It demonstrates a simple application built on the Java SDK for the [SAP Cloud Application Programming Model](https://cap.cloud.sap).

+# Application/Stack Overview

+Application Framework, or runtime for the Application, is Spring Boot.
+Though a CAP application is not required to build on Spring Boot, it is the first choice as it is seamlessly integrated.

 # Getting Started

 The following sections describe how to set up, build and run the project.